openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 In scenarios where both Machine API and Cluster API have been authoritative, it is expected that both Machine controllers will have added their own Finalizers, therefore we expect the synchronisation controller should be able to handle this.

 The migration controller should, as part of the handover mechanism of authority, handle moving the Finalizer between the old and new authoritative resources when appropriate.
-The migration controller must first ensure the snyhconrization is up to date and then, prior to switching the `status.authoritativeAPI`, first add the Finalizer to the new resource, and then remove the Finalizer from the old resoucre once it has observed the event persisting the addition of the Finalizer on the new resource.
+The migration controller must first ensure the snychronization is up to date and then, prior to switching the `status.authoritativeAPI`, first add the Finalizer to the new resource, and then remove the Finalizer from the old resoucre once it has observed the event persisting the addition of the Finalizer on the new resource.

 It is also feasible that a customer may want to remove the Machine API resources after they have migrated to Cluster API and no longer require the Machine API synchronisation.